Daily Deal frenzy jolts local online ad market

 By Alistair Barr and Dan Levine

-SAN FRANCISCO The daily deal industry has jolted a formerly sleepy corner of the $30 billion online advertising market as Groupon battles with rivals to attract new customers.
+SAN FRANCISCO, Oct 10 The daily deal industry has jolted a formerly sleepy corner of the $30 billion online advertising market as Groupon battles with rivals to attract new customers.

 SEM, as it is known, lets companies bid in auctions to run ads above and beside the results of Internet searches, based on keywords.